vta/modeify/README.md

 ![screenshot 1](http://i.imgur.com/spSp3nX.png "VTA Multimodal Tripplanner")

-The VTA and Amigocloud have been working together to make our own update of [CarFreeAtoZ](http://www.carfreeatoz.com/).
+VTA and AmigoCloud have been working together to make a heavily modified fork of [CarFreeAtoZ](http://www.carfreeatoz.com/) to enable intermodal tripplanning functionality.

 [Here](http://tripplanner.vta.org) is our Beta site.
 [Here](http://devplanner.vta.org) is our dev site.